 Soil & Water Conservation District – Seat 1, 2, 3, 4, 5

 WHAT IS THE FIRST THING I MUST DO?

 Very Important !!!
 You MUST file Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the Supervisor of Elections BEFORE you collect any money toward your candidacy, spend any money in furtherance of your candidacy, collect signatures to qualify by the petition process, or open a bank account.

-Within ten (10) days of filing the DS-DE 9, you must file Form DS-DE 84, Statement of Candidate, in which you affirm that you have been provided access to read and understand the requirements of Chapter 106 of the Florida Statutes, which covers campaign finance laws.
+Within ten (10) days of filing the DS-DE 9, you must file Form DS-DE 84, Statement of Candidate, (Form DS-DE 83 if judicial candidate) in which you affirm that you have been provided access to read and understand the requirements of Chapter 106 of the Florida Statutes, which covers campaign finance laws.

 Once you have filed the above-mentioned form, DS-DE 9, with the Supervisor of Elections Office, let your campaign begin !!!
 Make sure you are well educated on political disclaimers that must appear on signs, advertisements, mail outs, and other campaign items.